dylanfarrer/ConCluster/README.md

 #include "path/to/cluster.h"

 // Cluster and Node use the prefix 'ccon_', and
 // provide create, delete and edit functions.
-Node also has copy.
+// Node also has copy.
+Cluster also has append.
 //
 // Inner node members use the prefix 'ccon_n_', and
 // provide create, delete and copy functions.